vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 ## Quick start

 The following is a quick start recipe on how to get started with a tiny set of sample data.
-The sample data only contains the first 1000 documents of the full MS Marco passage ranking dataset.
-We use pre-computed document ColBERT tensors.
+The sample data only contains the first 1000 documents of the full MS Marco passage ranking dataset and pre-computed ColBERT document tensors

 This should be able to run on for instance a laptop.
-For the full dataset to reproduce our submission to the MS Marco Passage ranking leaderboard see
+For the full dataset to reproduce the submission to the MS Marco Passage ranking leaderboard see
 [full evaluation](#full-evaluation).

 Requirements: